by Catriona Mills

 Marginalia

-Posted 23 July 2009 in
+Posted 23 July 2009 in by Catriona

 As I mentioned briefly, I’ve been at the annual conference for the Bibliographical Society of Australia and New Zealand for the past couple of days, where I presented a co-written paper called “Ariel and Australian Nineteenth-Century Fiction: A Case of Mistaken Attribution.”